Tigerbeer688/github-trending-1/README.md

 ## Javascript

+* 【2024-08-17】[marcelscruz / public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers
 * 【2024-08-10】[cables-gl / cables](https://github.com/cables-gl/cables) - cables is a tool for creating beautiful interactive content
 * 【2024-08-07】[hackthedev / dcts-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self-hostable like TeamSpeak
 * 【2024-08-04】[SadeghHayeri / GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.